ivers523/bootstrap/README.md

 # bootstrap

-A revision of my initial portfolio utilizing bootstrap for CSS.
+* A revision of my initial portfolio utilizing bootstrap for CSS.

+* Created as a deliverable for homework 2 - 11/12/19.

+* Live site deployed at: